9 Plants Which Give Out Oxygen Even During The Night

 Think the name is sinister?
-Its nickname, ‘Mother-In-Law’s Tongue’ is even more menacing.
-However, unlike your mother-in-law, you definitely want one of these around your house.
-It is consistently ranked as one of the best air purifiers you can have in your home and like Aloe Vera, Snake Plant is also very durable and won’t need your constant attention to thrive.
+Its nickname, “Mother-In-Law’s Tongue” is even more menacing.
+However, you would definitely want one of these around your house.
+It is consistently ranked as one of the best air purifiers you can have in your home and like aloe vera, snake plant is also very durable and won’t need your constant attention to thrive.

 3. Neem Tree